zhangxijing97/INFO7375_NeuralNetworks_AI/README.md

                 self.weights += lr * error * inputs
 ```

+In your weight update formula:

+`self.weights += lr * error * features`

+- `error` is the difference between actual and predicted output, guiding the update direction.
+- `features` represents the input, indicating which inputs contributed to the error.
+- `lr` (learning rate) controls the size of the adjustment.

+The term `lr * error * features` adjusts the weights proportionally to each feature's contribution to the error, improving the model's predictions over time.

 ### Essential Python Libraries for Data Science and Machine Learning

 1. **Pandas**: